OpenNebula/marketplace-docs/source/service/vnf.rst

 .. important::

    Virtual Routers interface in the OpenNebula doesn't support managing `Network Interface Aliases <https://docs.opennebula.io/stable/operation/vm_management/vm_templates.html#network-interfaces-alias>`_.
-Aliases can be used only when appliance is used as regular Virtual Machine.
+Aliases can be used only when the appliance is used as a regular Virtual Machine.

-For more information continue to VNF :ref:`DHCP4 <vnf_dhcp4>` documentation.
+For more information continue to :ref:`DHCP4 <vnf_dhcp4>` VNF documentation.

 .. _vnf_dns_context_param:

 Function DNS
 ~~~~~~~~~~~~

-Function implements DNS service.
+The function implements DNS service.
 It can delegate requests to upstream servers based on network contextualization or directly resolve requests on its own.

 **Basic parameters**: